-Our school bases its main work on the Early Years Foundation Stage for the children in Reception and on the National Curriculum (2014) for children in Years 1 to 6.
+Our school bases its work on the Early Years Foundation Stage for the children in Reception (updated in March 2021) and on the National Curriculum (2014) for children in Years 1 to 6.

 Follow this link to view the EYFS Development Matters Framework and National Curriculum Framework for Key Stages One and Two:

-The school has an ICT suite along with a number of class based computers which mean that computing skills are taught both discretely and also in a cross curricular way as appropriate for the age of the children.
+The school has a a bank of 35 chrome books, as well as 20 iPads, which mean that computing skills are taught both discretely and also in a cross curricular way as appropriate for the age of the children.
 Children are encouraged to use the internet as a research tool but are also made aware of the need for safety while online.

 All classes have two lessons of PE a week and also benefit from outside coaches coming into school both in lesson time and as part of our extra curricular provision.

 RE lessons follow the Blackburn Diocesan scheme of work.